gatsbyjs/gatsby/docs/docs/gatsby-starters.md

 ### Using Gatsby v2 with the official starters

-If you'd like to get started with Gatsby v2 you're in luck, there's a v2 edition for each of the offical starters.
+If you'd like to get started with Gatsby v2 you're in luck, there's a v2 edition for each of the official starters.
 Install your favourite one with the Gatsby CLI.

 `gatsby-starter-default` with v2: